Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                     - Resource groups
                     - Role-based access control
     - These are the default architecture settings of a company to govern the deployment of resources
+    - These are usually helpful for organizations with multiple management groups with multiple subscriptions